The feast of Saint Lucia: origins, meaning and links with pagan deities. Astrological interpretation and Fengshui.

 In the astrological Pantheon we can therefore look for the Moon (Diana-Artemis), Juno, Vesta and Pallas (Athena-Minerva), the last three are celestial bodies assimilated to asteroids.

-At midnight on December 13, 2022 we see their azimuthal position, referable to our geographic horizon:
+On December 13th, 2022 at midnight we see their azimuthal position, referring to our geographic horizon:

 Azimuthal chart of asteroids on December 13, 2023